 Have you been stuck in the course idea stage for way too long?
 Have these ideas helped you see how to move past ideas and into action?
 Are you stuck somewhere else along the way and need help?
 Please tell me about it in the comments.

 Michelle Warner has built a multi-million dollar social venture, raised millions online before raising money online was a thing and has an MBA in strategy and entrepreneurship from the University of Chicago.
 She helps online business owners and bloggers design, build, grow and scale their business.
-She’s building her latest course-based business right now and handing you a free behind-the-scenes pass to follow along live every step of the way.
-Sign up here.

 SHARE THIS ARTICLE